Mickey Freeman

 Irving "Mickey" Freeman (February 12, 1917 – September 21, 2010) was an American actor and comedian.
 He was best known for playing Private Fielding Zimmerman in the American sitcom television series The Phil Silvers Show.

+Career

 Freeman guest-starred in television programs, including Naked City, The Equalizer and The Lloyd Bridges Show.
-He also made two appearances on The Ed Sullivan Show.
+He also made two appearances on The Ed Sullivan Show and worked as a cruise ship comedian.

 He had been a member of the New York Friars Club since January 1987.

 Freeman died in September 2010 at New York City, New York, at the age of 93.